fuzzylabs/matcha/docs/getting-started.md

 > Note: You can also get these outputs in either json or YAML format using the following: `matcha get --output json`

+By default, `matcha` will hide sensitive resource properties.
+If you need one of these properties, then you can add the `--show-sensitive` flag to your `get` command.

 ### Running your recommender

 The environment is provisioned, you've got a movie recommender, and you're hyped and ready to go - we hope.